 The aim of LOOPER is to build a participatory co-creation methodology and platform to demonstrate ‘learning loops’ i.e. new ways of decision-making that bring together citizens, stakeholders and policy-makers to iteratively learn how to address such urban challenges.
 The methodology addresses the whole co-creation process.
-Citizens and stakeholders debate on topical issues, then frame the problem and collect data.
+Citizens and stakeholders debate on topical issuess, then frame the problem and collect data.
 The Looper platform visualizes the data, and enables the co-design of solutions which are evaluated and the best are put into practice and monitored.

 LOOPER – Learning loops in the public realm